drewbot/division-of-labor/README.md

 npm run watch
 ```

-`npm start` will run `nodemon app.js` and update the server with every change including public JS changes.
+`npm start-dev` will run `nodemon app.js` and update the server with every change including public JS changes.

 Sass changes will automatically be preprocessed.
 The browser must be refreshed manually.